'An American epic, a powerful family and coming-of-age story.'

 director of photography TOM BERGMANN co-author and editor VINCENT ASSMANN

-a TELEKULT PRODUCTION in co-production with MITTEN MEDIA and ZDF in collaboration with ARTE supported with funds from FILMFÖRDERUNGSANSTALT, FILMFEHRNSEHFONDS BAYERN, DEUTSCHER FILMFÖRDERFONDS and KURATORIUM JUNGER DEUTSCHER FILM
+a TELEKULT PRODUCTION in co-production with MITTEN MEDIA and ZDF in collaboration with ARTE supported with funds from FILMFÖRDERUNGSANSTALT, FILMFERNSEHFONDS BAYERN, DEUTSCHER FILMFÖRDERFONDS and KURATORIUM JUNGER DEUTSCHER FILM

 Germany/USA 2025 | 90 min | color | DCP | Dolby Digital 5.1 | English | French or German subtitles